 Leave your set-up powered for at least 2 hours before you take any readings, (48 hrs is recommended for more accurate values).
 This time is called the heating time, during which the sensor warms up.
 After this, you should be able to see the value of PPM and the voltage displayed on your LCD screen as shown below.

-You can watch the video below to check how the readings varied based on the presence of ammonia.
-Hope you understood the concept and enjoyed learning it.
-If you have any doubts leave them in the comment section or for more detailed help use the forum here.
+You can view the video below to see how the readings changed depending on the presence of ammonia.
+I hope you grasped the idea and had a good time learning it.
+If you have any uncertainties, feel free to leave them in the comments or seek more extensive assistance on the forum provided.

 /*